Introducing Gradio 5.0

 if oauth_token is None:

-return "Please log in to list organizations."
+return "Please deploy this on Spaces and log in to list organizations."

 org_names = [org["name"] for org in whoami(oauth_token.token)["orgs"]]